ProgAhmedFathi/Explore-US-Bikeshare-Data/README.md

 Statistics Computed

-You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+I learned about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
+In this project, I wrote code to provide the following information:

-#1 Popular times of travel (i.e., occurs most often in the start time)
+1. Popular times of travel (i.e., occurs most often in the start time):

-    most common month
+    - most common month
-    most common day of week
+    - most common day of week
-    most common hour of day
+    - most common hour of day

-#2 Popular stations and trip
+2. Popular stations and trip:

-    most common start station
+    - most common start station
-    most common end station
+    - most common end station
-    most common trip from start to end (i.e., most frequent combination of start station and end station)
+    - most common trip from start to end (i.e., most frequent combination of start station and end station)

-#3 Trip duration
+3. Trip duration:

-    total travel time
+    - total travel time
-    average travel time
+    - average travel time

-#4 User info
+4. User info:

-    counts of each user type
+    - counts of each user type
-    counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+    - counts of each gender (only available for NYC and Chicago)
+    - earliest, most recent, most common year of birth (only available for NYC and Chicago)